sporto/elm-tutorial/en/07-routing/06-update.md

 > This page covers Tutorial v2.
 Elm 0.18.

-# Main update
+# Update

-We need our main `update` function to respond to the new `OnLocationChange` message.
+We need our `update` function to respond to the new `OnLocationChange` message.

 In __src/Update.elm__ add a new branch: